-During March 2017, Hensel Phelps Construction Company (HPCC) continued with earthwork operations and blasted rock crushing continues.
-HPCC's subcontractor continues to place ballast and welded rail in the lay up yard and has begun the installation of special trackwork.
-Structural steel work in the Service and Inspection Building (SIB) continues and structural steel work began in the Maintenance of Way Building (MWB).
-Concrete work continued in the blow pit and wheel truing pit areas.
+During April 2017, Hensel Phelps Construction Company (HPCC) continued with earthwork operations and site grading.
+Rock crushing work has been completed and the demobilization of equipment is underway.
+On the western end of the site, subgrade placement progresses for the loop tracks and perimeter road "C".
+HPCC's subcontractor continues to place ballast and welded rail in the lay up yard and the installation of special trackwork continues.
+Structural steel work continues in the Service and Inspection Building (SIB) and Maintenance of Way Building (MWB).
+Precast panel installation also progressed on the SIB.
 HPCC continued working on foundations and stem walls for the Transportation Police Building (TPB) and the Train Wash Facility (TWF).
 HPCC continues to progress utility installation including water lines, ductbank, storm sewer lines and sanitary lines.